Why A Diamond Cluster Ring Is the Ultimate Thrifty Style

 “Cluster rings are a brilliant way to get more visual impact for your investment because the diamonds are spread across the surface, you get a larger, more dramatic diamond look without paying for the hidden carat weight that comes with a single large stone,” says Grant Mobley, Only Natural Diamonds‘ in-house jewelry expert.

-One thing each diamond cluster ring has in common, though, is an ability to make the diamond ring look larger than its actual carat size.
+One thing each of these rings has in common, though, is an ability to make the diamond ring look larger than its actual carat size.
 This is a common appeal for brides-to-be who want a bigger look on a smaller budget.
-While a single 2-carat stone might cost upwards of $30,000, a 2-carat cluster ring might only have a price tag around $10,000.
+While a single 2-carat stone might cost upwards of $30,000, a 2-carat cluster-style ring might only have a price tag around $10,000.
 Of course, this varies by clarity and color of the diamond selected, but choosing this style will always get you more bang for your buck.

 The History of the Diamond Cluster Ring